Menu

 courtesy The Lane Libraries

-We learned about these fantastic book discussion kits in recent Ohio Library Council News and reached out to Caitlin Campbell, Children's Librarian, at the Oxford Lane Library in Ohio, to learn more about the project and the resources included in each of the kits.
+We learned about these fantastic book discussion kits in Ohio Library Council News and reached out to Caitlin Campbell, Children's Librarian, at the Oxford Lane Library in Ohio, to learn more about the project and the resources included in each of the kits.
 The library has generously shared their great work, including each of the discussion guides, for other libraries to use and adapt locally.

 We’re very proud of the kits, and believe their creation is a good example of how we as librarians can and should listen and respond to our community.
 The story of our Conscious Child Family Book Discussion Kits began when a patron (also a founding member of a local Facebook group, Oxford Multicultural Family Alliance) called me in September wanting to ask about the possibility of starting a kids' book club here to address the protests over the summer.
 I loved this idea but in-person programming was out due to COVID.
 I have done kids' book clubs before and they can be very difficult and time consuming to nurture and there are limits to the number of people who can be involved.
 I also feel passionately that conversations about race should begin at home and that so many parents really struggle to know where to start.
 After some brainstorming with our Youth Services Coordinator and my Branch Manager, along with our Collection Development Manager and Children's Collection Development Librarian, these kits came into being.
 I feel very lucky that this project was so enthusiastically supported throughout the whole process—including financially!